6 Ways to Get Serious About Your Writing

 This one.
 Oh, yes.
 This one is everyone’s dream.
 Attending a writing retreat would probably be awesome.
 However, if you’re anything like me, you’re too broke to pull something like that off.
 However, that doesn’t mean you can’t do one in essence.

-So, read up about writing retreats here, then consider this: doing this like a staycation.
+So, consider this: doing this like a staycation.

-Now, here me out!
+Now, hear me out!
 I know I’m asking you to spend money to isolate yourself and ignore your life.
 But—

 Yeah, not going to happen.

 Wait!
 But— But…it probably the best option for you to really get your head in the game.
 You get out of the house, you get writing time, you get a break from stressors, and if you do a group one, you can collaborate and get inspired.
 Yeah, it costs a little money, but it can be so manageable if you handle it right.
 Like,